Azure-Samples/active-directory-cordova-multitarget/README.md

 ### Step 1: [Optional] Register the sample with your Azure Active Directory tenant

 To use this sample you will need a Microsoft Azure Active Directory Tenant.
-If you're not sure what a tenant is or how you would get one, read [What is a Windows Azure AD tenant](http://technet.microsoft.com/library/jj573650.aspx)? or [Sign up for Windows Azure as an organization](http://www.windowsazure.com/en-us/manage/services/identity/organizational-account/).
-These docs should get you started on your way to using Windows Azure AD.
+If you're not sure what a tenant is or how you would get one, read [What is a Azure AD tenant](http://technet.microsoft.com/library/jj573650.aspx)? or [Sign up for Azure as an organization](http://www.windowsazure.com/en-us/manage/services/identity/organizational-account/).
+These docs should get you started on your way to using Azure AD.

 This step is optional - the sample is configured to run with any tenant out of the box.
 But for best understanding, we recommend completing these two steps and registering the application in your own tenant.